The Best Slow Cooker Chipotle BBQ Pulled Pork

-Like they say slow and steady, this one just one the race.
-This slow cooker Chipotle BBQ Pulled Pork has all the right flavors - smoky, spicy and insanely delicious.
+This slow cooker Chipotle BBQ Pulled Pork has all the right flavors – smoky, spicy and insanely delicious.
 Perfect for tacos, burritos with just 5 minutes of prep.
+Like they say slow and steady, this one just won the race!

-In went with the chipotle peppers and a few other ingredients for this slow cooked pulled pork into the blender.
-And out came the most amazing marinade in exactly 2 minutes.
-I love the quick and easy way too much.
-I didn't even sear the pork.
-I've realized that when things go into the slow cooker, you don't need to sear to lock in the flavors.
-Slow cooking on it's own is such a great way to build flavors in a dish.
+Since we’re making this chipotle BBQ pulled pork in the slow cooker, it’s a total dump-and-go kinda recipe.
+You don’t even need to sear the pork, because when things go into the slow cooker, there’s no need to sear to lock in the flavors.
+Slow cooking on it’s own is such a great way to build flavors in a dish.

-The world says it's the pork shoulder or the pork butt because the meat becomes super tender when it's braised or cooked for a long time.
-So this slow cooker recipe recommends pork shoulder.
-Bone in can be great, but I personally prefer a boneless cut so that it's just easier later and you don't need to go fishing for the bone.
+This slow cooker recipe recommends pork shoulder.
+Bone in can be great, but I personally prefer a boneless cut so that it’s easier later and you don’t need to go fishing for the bone.

 If you are using a slow cooker like me, 8-9 hours on low is perfect to cook the pork shoulder.
 I wouldn’t recommend cooking it on high because low and slow is the way to go.
 If using an oven, braising it for 3-4 hours should be sufficient.
 I reckon a pressure cooker / instant pot would be the fastest and would cook a big chunk of pork in under 90 minutes.